neilramaswamy/structured-streaming/docs/guides/stateful/deduplication.md

 Spark has these two deduplication methods:

 - **dropDuplicatesWithinWatermark**: The `dropDuplicatesWithinWatermark` method holds onto duplicates for at least as much time as the watermark duration in your streaming job.
 As a result, this method removes duplicate records stored in state.
 Deduplication using a watermark is more scalable than without watermarking because less memory is required as the watermark places a time-based bound on the amount of memory required for deduplication.
 - **dropDuplicates**: The `dropDuplicates` method removes duplicates across the entire stream.
 This method is used when you want _global_ deduplication across your entire stream.
 Global deduplication is unbounded by time and requires an unbounded amount of memory.
-It is therefore less scalable.

 !!! warning
     Do not use the `dropDuplicates` method unless you are sure that your data stream has low cardinality.
 Otherwise, you may encounter out of memory errors.